 Over the course of two years of repeated visits, we fell in love with Detroit, leading to the rather hasty decision, while sitting around a campfire in Southwest Detroit with friends on a July evening, to uproot and relocate here.
 We returned two weeks later with all of our worldly possessions in a small box truck as new Detroiters.

-Although our journey since then has been a surprising, exhausting, and often times terrifying one, full of decisions in the moment as our best laid plans fell apart, we have survived and grown.
+Although our journey since then has been a surprising, exhausting, and often times terrifying one, full of decisions in the moment as our best laid plans fell apart, we survived and grew, and outgrew.
 With more energy and determination than funds, where we once intended to buy and rehabilitate a home with friends, we ended up on our own, with no safety net and quickly evaporating funds.
 What was once intended to be a home created with and occupied by friends became a guest house, bustling with visitors to the city from all over the world, so that we could afford to keep renovating what started as a messy shell of a home, keep the lights on, keep working on making a place for ourselves.
 We became ambassadors for this too often misunderstood and written-off city that we had fallen in love with.
 What started as empty, unused lots next door started to become a substantial enough garden to provide us and our neighbors with a quantity and quality of produce that we couldn't have afforded to buy, and an excuse for us to play in the dirt outside, getting to know our neighborhood better with each conversation that we had with a former stranger about vertical gardening or pest control or what exactly we were doing here to begin with.
 What started as an agreement to repair some bicycles has become a fleet of 15 bikes that allow visitors to see Detroit in a new way, on two wheels instead of through car windows.
-We have become an enterprise of diverse, but integrated endeavors and proudly call our home The Detroit Homestead: a workshop, a farm, a studio, and an exercise in self sufficiency and self reliance in what often feels like a new kind of American frontier.
+We became an enterprise of diverse but integrated endeavors and proudly named our home The Detroit Homestead: a workshop, a farm, a studio, and an exercise in self sufficiency and self reliance in what often feels like a new kind of American frontier.

 <3, Alyssa and Matt